 A nice and simple 3-chord song, you’ll just be using the chords: C, F, and G. The strumming pattern is also as easy as it gets, needing just a simple downstroke on each quarter note of the bar.

 The A Team by Ed Sheeran

 Click Here for tab for The A Team by Ed Sheeran

 A wonderfully melodic song that discusses the dark topic of prostitution and drug addiction.
 He was inspired to write this song after visiting a homeless shelter and hearing some of the residents’ stories.

 This is the first song on the list that will require (or at the very least become easier to play) if you can use a capo on the second fret.
-If you don’t have one to hand don’t worry!
-You have 2 options available: You can play the barred versions of the chords, this is much more difficult to finger and you may have to make some concessions on the odd note if you don’t have enough fingers.
-Alternatively, you can simply move the key of the song down by 2 and play them as open chords, it’ll also make the song a little easier to sing to as it’ll be in a lower key.
+If you don’t have one on hand, don’t worry!
+You have 2 options available: Play the barred versions of the chords, which is much more difficult to finger and you may have to make some concessions on the odd note if you don’t have enough fingers.
+Alternatively, you can move the key of the song down by 2 and play them as open chords.
+It’ll also make the song a little easier to sing to as it’ll be in a lower key.

 Stand By Me by Ben E. King